CypherBee/TransPad/README.md

 ## Overview

-This Raffle Application is a decentralized application (dApp) built to facilitate transparent and fair raffles using Ethereum blockchain technology.
-It ensures that the selection process is tamper-proof and verifiable by all participants.
+Transpad stands for a transparent launchpad.
+A launchpad where the winners selection process is transparent and fair via a raffle system that combines an off-chain RNG calculation, the cleverness of Merkle trees and the immutability of Ethereum.
+This raffle system ensures that the selection process is tamper-proof and verifiable by all participants.

 ## Features

-- **Project Management**: Create and manage raffle projects with ease.
+- **Project Management**: Create and manage projects with ease.
 - **Merkle Root Calculation**: Utilizes Merkle trees to ensure transparency and fairness in the selection process.
 - **Winner Selection**: Automates the process of selecting winners from the pool of participants.
+- **Publishing the root**: Publishes the merkle root on-chain.
 - **Firebase Integration**: Leverages Firebase for robust backend management, including Firestore for data storage and Firebase Cloud Functions for backend logic.
 - **Local Emulator Support**: Includes setup for Firebase Local Emulator for local testing and development.
 - **React Frontend**: Provides a responsive and user-friendly interface built with React.